Linear Regression

 ## 'log Lik.' -14120.08 (df=4)

 So we see they’re different, and have different degrees of freedom.
 But which is better?
-Well, we then have to calculate a test statistic
+Well, we then have to calculate a test statistic:

--2 * (\text{log-likelihood}(\text{model 1}) - \text{log-likelihood}(\text{model 2
+D = -2 \cdot (\text{log-likelihood}(\text{model 1}) - \text{log-likelihood}(\text{model 2}))

-So we see that the p-value here is lower than 0.05, so this essentially tells us that we have shown our more complex model is actually a better model for our data.
+We see that the p-value here is lower than 0.05, so this essentially tells us that we have shown our more complex model is actually a better model for our data.

 Akaike Information Criterion (AIC)